sachishrestha/Capstone-Project/README.md

     .
 Latitude and Longitude of these neighborhoods
     .
 Venue data related to most common places in the Bronx
 #### Extracting the data:
     .
-Scrapping the Bronx neighborhoods cia NYU spatial data provider .
-Getting Latitude and Longitude data of these neighborhoods via Geocoder package .
+Scrapping the Bronx neighborhoods via NYU spatial data provider .
+Extracting Latitude and Longitude data of these neighborhoods via Geocoder package .
 Using Foursquare API to get venue data releted to these neighborhoods

 #### Method